odoo/documentation/content/applications/finance/accounting/payments/online.rst

 Configuration
 =============

-Make sure your :ref:`Payment Providers are correctly configured <payment_providers/configuration>`.
+Make sure your :doc:`payment providers are correctly configured <../../payment_providers>`.

 .. note::
-   By default, ":doc:`Wire Transfer </applications/finance/payment_providers/wire_transfer>`" is the only Payment Provider activated, but you still have to fill out the payment details.
+   By default, ":doc:`Wire Transfer </applications/finance/payment_providers/wire_transfer>`" is the only payment provider activated, but you still have to fill out the payment details.

 To activate the Invoice Online Payment, go to :menuselection:`Accounting --> Configuration --> Settings --> Customer Payments`, enable **Invoice Online Payment**, and click on *Save*.